brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

 * When reading Go code, it's not necessarily obvious which doc strings will be emitted publicly and which ones won't.
 Once you understand the process it's pretty apparent (any docs on an endpoint, request, or response are going to OpenAPI), but it's hard for a new contributor to know this happening.

 * Go's lack of support for some higher-level language features make some things difficult.
 For example, Go has no concept of an enum, but we would like enums in our OpenAPI/docs.
-We're able to accomplish it through a complicated introspection process that involves looking for "enum-like" types, and that works pretty well, but writing it wasn't exactly easy.
+We're able to accomplish it through a complicated introspection process that involves looking for "enum-like" types [1], and that works pretty well, but writing it wasn't exactly easy.

+---

 ## A dash of humanity (#humanity)

 So while generated docs are great from an effort standpoint, a hill I'm willing to die on is that even when generated, all docs should include a healthy dose of humanity.
 The computer handles iterating over endpoint/struct/field ad nauseum, but a human should augment what the machine would do to add as much background and context as possible.

-Here's an example of the worst kind of documentation, unfortunately all to common all over the computing world:
+Here's an example of the worst kind of documentation, unfortunately all to common everywhere in the computing world:

 ``` go
 // GenerateHTTPResponse generates an HTTP response.